 At Shelter from the Storm we do not waste time and energy worrying about whose responsibility someone is or who’s going to pick up the tab … we will.
 Because we raise all our own money without a penny from the Government we can and do receive guests from anywhere; from the Probation Service to the Red Cross, from Guildford to Ghana, regardless of their access to funding.
 We have guests who are fleeing torture, forced marriage, honour crime, trafficking for work or sex and plenty who have just fallen through the cracks of our society.
 Whether it’s an ex squaddie with post traumatic stress compounded by alcoholism, a domestic worker kept in slavery or a young person thrown out by their family for being gay, our volunteers care for each guest as an individual.

 With amazing skill, experience and love, we pick up the pieces from the human fallout; we’ll find them a doctor, a counsellor, a lawyer, training, a job.
 Each evening they sit down to eat together; a simple ritual for most of us, but for many of them it will be the first time they’ve done that since they left home.

 We started with one night in a church hall and now we care for up to 44 men and women every night, 365 days a year.
 Shelter from the Storm truly is a place of transformation not only for our guests, but for all of us.

-Our podcast is now verified on iTunes so you can download it from the Podcasts app on your iPhone and listen on the move!
+We made the podcasts in partnership with Black Sheep Studios and they’re verified on iTunes so you can download it from the Podcasts app on your iPhone and listen on the move!
 Support us by subscribing, telling your friends and, if you enjoyed it, liking or reviewing it.
-We hope to have two more podcasts before Xmas.

 Warning – some listeners may find the issues covered distressing